 Many rural schools experience a range of constraints (e.g., geographic isolation, limited resources, lack of a critical mass of students with specific learning needs) that may challenge their capacity to support diverse learners (Alexander, Williams, & Nelson, 2012; Barrett, Cowen, Toma, & Troske, 2015; Hoppey, 2016).
 These challenges may also limit the professional supports necessary to help teachers learn and adapt new practices to meet the needs of students (Berry, 2012; Williams, Martin, & Hess, 2002).
 Although rural districts often work to find creative ways to address these concerns, a framework of systematic resources, strategies, and consultative supports is needed to help rural schools promote the academic, behavioral, and social adjustment of students with disabilities (Berry, Petrin, Gravelle, & Farmer, 2011; Kurth & Keegan, 2014; Mueller & Brewer, 2013).
-Recently, there has been a shift from viewing the intervention needs of students with disabilities as a process of implementing scripted EBPs with fidelity, to a data driven process of intervention intensification that centers on adapting strategies to the specific needs/responses of individual students (Chorpita, & Daleiden, 2009; Fuchs & Fuchs, 2015; Ludlow, 2014; Mason-Williams, Frederick, & Mulcahy, 2015).
+Recently, there has been a shift from viewing the intervention needs of students with disabilities as a process of implementing scripted evidence-based practices (EBPs) with fidelity, to a data-driven process of intervention intensification that centers on adapting strategies to the specific needs/responses of individual students (Chorpita & Daleiden, 2009; Fuchs & Fuchs, 2015; Ludlow, 2014; Mason-Williams, Frederick, & Mulcahy, 2015).

 The purpose of this article is to discuss the potential use of directed consultation as an intervention support framework to guide the adaptation of EBPs for students with disabilities in rural schools.
 Directed consultation is a research-practitioner partnership model designed to use local data and stakeholders' insights to adapt EBPs to the unique features and needs of specific schools, teachers, and students.
-Building from the voices of rural stakeholders and data on the school adaptation of rural students (see Farmer & Hamm, 2016), directed consultation was designed specifically to address intervention support needs of rural schools and teachers (Berry
+Building from the voices of rural stakeholders and data on the school adaptation of rural students (see Farmer & Hamm, 2016), directed consultation was designed specifically to address intervention support needs of rural schools and teachers (Berry & Gravelle, 2013; Farmer, Leung, et al., 2006).
+Although this model was established to guide general education teachers in the use of universal